 Podcast Studio Setup: The Complete Guide To Setting Up Your Home Studio

-Podcasts are crushing right now, and if you want to start your own show, you might be wondering how to set up your podcast studio and what podcast equipment to buy.
+Podcasts are a great way to build your brand and get your voice out into the world.
+If you want to start your own show, you might be wondering how to set up your podcast studio and what podcast equipment to buy.
 Don’t worry, I’ve got you covered.
-I’ve been podcasting for over 7 years now and I’ve learned what does and doesn’t work.
+I’ve published over 1000+ podcast episodes and learned what does and doesn’t work.
 In this podcast equipment guide, I’ll share some of my best tips for setting up your home podcast studio.
 I’ll cover everything from the podcast equipment you need, and how to create a podcast starter kit, to the do’s and don’ts of podcasting.

 One of the great things about podcasting is the low barrier to entry from an equipment standpoint.
 As you get more advanced you can upgrade your equipment, but on the simplest level you can produce a high quality podcast with a lot of the equipment you already have (most notably your computer and your phone).

 This is an area that trips up many aspiring podcasters as they think you need to spend a ton of money to get into the game.
 That’s not true.
 Getting upgraded equipment is a nice to have, not a need to have.
 Get comfortable and consistent with publishing your podcast first, then when you are ready to take your podcast studio to the next level you can start investing.

 There is only one thing that I would put in the “need to have” category, and that is some sort of microphone.
 The reason is because you want to produce high audio quality so it is an enjoyable experience for your listeners.
 Remember: everything you do is a reflection of your brand.
 You should be able to get your podcast audio to a near professional level pretty easily without having to spend a ton of money.